Rainbow Trout vs Cod: Which Is Better? Let’s Compare

 When the body is low in magnesium, calcium can over stimulate the heart muscle’s cells causing a rapid or irregular heartbeat.

-Cod and rainbow trout contain good amounts of selenium.
+Both fish contain good amounts of selenium.
 Selenium is an underreported nutrient.
 I’m unsure why because studies 11 show selenium may help to protect the following:

 - Heart disease